CMLai-LAB/Interpretable-Popularity-Prediction-for-Taiwanese-YouTube-News-Shorts/README.md

-# Interpretable Popularity Prediction for Taiwanese YouTube News Shorts
+# An Interpretable Machine Learning Framework for Predicting the Popularity of YouTube News Shorts

 This repository contains the code and curated experiment outputs for a study on publication-time popularity prediction for Taiwanese YouTube News Shorts.